-With a few days to go before the Cape Town Marathon, it is now time to get your race day nutrition plan into gear.
-By Andrea du Plessis
+With a few days to go before the Sanlam Cape Town Marathon, it’s time to get your race day nutrition plan into gear.
+Fedhealth Dream Chasers dietician Andrea du Plessis shares her tips.

 MUSCLE PAIN AND CRAMPS

-Tip: If your running pants does not have pockets to store these tablets, pin a ziploc bag with your race-day tablets to the inside of your shirt, at the bottom where it is convenient to access.
+Tip: If your running pants does not have pockets to store these tablets, pin a Ziploc bag with your tablets to the inside of your shirt at the bottom where it’s convenient to access.

 From the first hour into the marathon, eat something every hour to sustain your energy until the end.

-Tip: Do not wait until you feel hungry, because your stomach may not be able to digest the food by that time, potentially leaving you with stomach cramps.
+Tip: Don’t wait until you feel hungry, because your stomach may not be able to digest the food by that time, potentially leaving you with stomach cramps.

-Examples: at least 1 energy syrup or a small energy bar per hour.
+Examples: At least one energy syrup or a small energy bar per hour.

 Tip: Take energy syrup at a water station and wash down one part energy syrup with two parts water.
 This improves the absorption.
 If you cannot take energy syrups, look out for bananas, boiled potatoes and oranges on the route.